Agoda: Unfair competition allegations in Turkey

-Misleading discount claims
+Misleading discount claims in UK

-In October 2017, Agoda, among other hotel sites, was subject to a probe by the Competition and Markets Authority in the United Kingdom.
+In October 2017, Agoda was one of six major online travel agencies that was subject to a probe by the Competition and Markets Authority in the United Kingdom.
 The probe was related to "concerns about hidden charges, pressure selling tactics, misleading discount claims and the order in which results appear on the site pages."
-Agoda agreed to change how it operates in response to this probe.

-Non existent hotel booking fraud
+The companies agreed to stop engaging in such misleading tactics.

+Delayed refund to customer after booking a non-existent hotel

 In December 2017, Agoda initially refused to give a refund to a customer that booked a non-existent hotel.
-Agoda eventually paid a refund following a fraud complaint filed with the Thai government.
+The refund was paid after a fraud complaint was filed with the Thai government.

-In 2019, Agoda was criticized for difficulties with customers removing their homes from the website.
-The customers cited customer service issues.

-In September 2025, Agoda laid off approximately 50 Singapore employees and included severance clauses prohibiting contact with government agencies or trade unions, threatening to revoke benefits if breached.
-Following strong condemnation from the Ministry of Manpower and NTUC, Agoda apologized on September 19, acknowledging the clauses were "inappropriate".